SanjanaYasna/holybike/dev_notes/dev_notes_payments.md

     - A rental is created only after the payment is completed
 3. The ride model also has calculate_payment
     - Currently, the cost is minutes*2
+    - cost is stored as: dollars*100 for stripe's charge model

 ## Rentals